mitre/caldera/README.md

 section and examine the available [fact sources](https://github.com/mitre/caldera/wiki/What-is-a-fact%3F).
 Note that the _extensions_ fact source contains the file extensions that you will be hunting for.

 Click into the "operations" section and start a new operation.
-Choose the "file hunter" adversary and ensure that you select the fact source of extensions.
+Choose the "hunter" adversary and ensure that you select the fact source of extensions.
 By feeding these facts into the operation, the adversary profile chosen (file hunter) will utilize them inside its abilities.